Attention-Deficit Hyperactivity Disorder - Based Disability

 Disability Documentation Guidelines

 To help students with ADHD-based disabilities overcome the effect of disability on their academic performance, MSU-Bozeman makes reasonable accommodations on the basis of individual need.
-In order to verify the existence of an ADHD-based disability and to enable the identification of specific accommodations a student with an ADHD-based disability will need in order to experience academic success, Disabled Student Services (DSS) requires a full diagnostic report and clear evidence that the ADHD substantially impacts academic performance.
+In order to verify the existence of an ADHD-based disability and to enable the identification of specific accommodations a student with an ADHD-based disability will need in order to experience academic success, the Office of Disability Services (ODS) requires a full diagnostic report and clear evidence that the ADHD substantially impacts academic performance.

 Please share the information in this handout with the professional whose written report will be forwarded to MSU.